Why Android App Developers should be Interested in Learning Kotlin Programming Language?

 The syntax of this programming language is definitely succinct and also very intuitive.

-The efficiency of any developer working on Kotlin increases automatically, as they have to work on lesser and smaller lines of codes while spending lesser time.
+The efficiency of any developer working on Kotlin increases automatically, as they have to work on lesser and smaller lines of code while spending lesser time.

 By promoting easier deployment, Kotlin Programming encourages developers to work more effectively than before.